Escherichia coli (E. coli) is a bacterium that is commonly found in the gut of humans and warm-blooded animals.

 Most E. coli

-are normal commensals found in the intestinal tract.
+are normal flora/commensals found in the intestinal tract.
 It is a gram negative short rod, member of the family Enterobacteriaceae

 Strains of E. coli recognized as causing diarrhoeal disease include;